openMSX User's Manual

 Vice versa, the MIDI in port can also receive data from the system by plugging a device into msx-midi-in (for the Panasonic FS-A1GT; use the appropriate connector name for other devices).
 Analogous to the above mentioned outputs you can connect a midi-in-reader which reads from a file or /dev/midi on Linux.
 On Windows and macOS available MIDI devices show up as separate pluggables.
 On macOS a Virtual IN port is available as well.

-7.3 Recording Audio to File
+8.3 Recording Audio to File

 openMSX records the sound at the exact speed at which it should be produced, no matter the speed at which the emulation was running while recording.
 Note that recording sound to the uncompressed WAV format will take a lot of disk space: at 44.1 kHz it will take about 176 kB per second.

-8. Useful Extras
+9. Useful Extras

-8.1 Saving/Loading the State of the Machine
+9.1 Saving/Loading the State of the Machine

 Note that when saving the state of the machine, a screenshot will also be saved with it, so that those could be used for save state browsing.
-(Currently only used on the On-Screen-Display and in a prototype version of a new Catapult.)

-8.2 Reverse
+9.2 Reverse

-Inspired by the meisei MSX emulator, openMSX now also has a reverse feature.
+Inspired by the meisei MSX emulator, openMSX also has a reverse feature.
 This enables you to go back in MSX time, so you can correct mistakes in your game play or you can watch what you did (and also record a video of it).

 While replaying, you can also jump forward in time ("Back to the Future") using PageDown.
 Also, you can go back a specific amount of seconds or to an absolute moment in (MSX) time, all using the reverse command.
 (This can also be useful when you're developing/debugging MSX software.)

-8.3 Game Trainer
+9.3 Game Trainer

-openMSX includes a game trainer system.
-Although it has to be used from the console, it is very easy to use.
+As with most openMSX functionality, the trainers can also be used from the console, and even there it is very easy to use.
 As always, you could type: help trainer, for some basic help.

 Suppose you want to cheat on Metal Gear.
 Then it would be useful to type: trainer Metal[TAB], which will expand to: trainer Metal\ Gear.
 When you then press enter, you see which cheats are available in the Metal Gear trainer.
-You can active them by typing e.g.: trainer Metal\ Gear 1 2 3 4.
-This will activate (toggle) the first 4 cheats (as the list will tell you which is printed after the command: the crosses mean an active cheat).
+You can activate them by typing e.g.: trainer Metal\ Gear 1 2 3 4.
+This will activate (toggle) the first 4 cheats (as the list will tell you which is printed after the command: the crosses indicate an active cheat).
 You can also use the descriptions instead of the numbers: trainer Metal\ Gear "enemy 1 gone" "enemy 2 gone".
 Or, if you want to activate all cheats you can simply type: trainer Metal\ Gear all.

 If this sounds a bit difficult for you, just try it out.
 It's really much easier when you actually work with it.
 As always in the console, using TAB to complete your commands and their options proves to be very useful!

-8.4 Debug Device
+9.4 Debug Device

 This chapter describes how an MSX programmer can use the openMSX built-in debug device.
 This is an artificial MSX device that is connected to an MSX I/O port.
 It can be used to send debug messages to the host operating system.

 Note that openMSX also contains built-in debugging functions, which can be accessed with the debug console command.
 With that debugger you can read and write all registers and memory of almost all devices that are supported in openMSX.
 It also supports break points, watch points and stepping.
+See the Main menu bar → Debugger menu for the most common debugging options.

-8.4.1 Enabling the Debug Device
+9.4.1 Enabling the Debug Device

 To enable the debug device, insert the debugdevice extension.
 To do this when starting openMSX, simply add -ext debugdevice to the openMSX command line.
 If openMSX is already running, you can use the ext console command.